vwray/distal-recombination/README.md

 # Building Phylogenetic Trees
 Once the MSA is obtained, we can infer a phylogenetic tree using [IQ-TREE](http://www.iqtree.org/), which uses maximum likelihood.
 Gaps are treated as unknown characters, i.e. no information.
 Use the script [run_iqtree.sh](tree/run_iqtree.sh), passing in the alignment obtained from mafft.

+# Future Work
+This paper looks relevant to what we are seeing happen with potential haplotype blocks in the distal junction (DJ): https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10097779/
+See the section, "Comparative analyses of the proximal 100 kb end of human DJ sequence."